tirupatibg/azure-quickstart-templates/hazelcast-vm-cluster/README.md

 [Hazelcast](https://hazelcast.org) is an in-memory data platform which can support a variety of data applications such as data grids, nosql data stores, caching and web session clustering.

-This template will deploy any number of Ubuntu Hazelcast nodes in a vnet using the [official Hazelcast Azure Discovery Provider](https://github.com/hazelcast/hazelcast-azure).
-Every node is installed with Hazelcast as an [systemd service](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) and will continue to run even after subsequent restarts.
-Each node will discover every other node on the network automatically so you can add and remove nodes as you see fit.
+This template will deploy any number of Ubuntu Hazelcast instances in a vnet using the [official Hazelcast Azure Discovery Provider](https://github.com/hazelcast/hazelcast-azure).
+Every instance is installed with Hazelcast as an [systemd service](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) and will continue to run even after subsequent restarts.
+Each instance will discover every other instance on the network automatically so you can add and remove instances as you see fit.

 Use the **Deploy to Azure** button above to get started.